-A more detailed analysis of the benefits and costs associated with the proposed amendment to the Food Standards Code will be considered at the Draft Assessment.
+The benefits and costs associated with the proposed amendment to the Food Standards Code will be considered at the Draft Assessment.

 CONSULTATION

 Public consultation

 ANZFA is seeking public comment in order to assist in assessing this application.
 Public submissions will also be sought when the Draft Assessment (Full Assessment - section 15) is released.
 Comments that would be useful could cover: